ashenwolf/torrify/README.md

 Medium severity
 * Occasionaly the visualization of location and current ext.
 IP address i not up-to-date
-* Adding two torrc with the same filename may lead to unpredictable behavior
+* Adding two or more torrc with the same filename may lead to unpredictable behavior
+* Adding two or more torrc with the same control port may lead to unpredictable behavior

 Low severity
 * The installer contains its own tor executable, so it may be not the recent version